Learning Together, Rooted in God.

 Please see the 'Creative Arts' Policy for more information on how we cater for more able children in the arts.

 Each year group will plan from the National Curriculum document and will cover all of statutory requirements for that key stage.
 The objectives will be revisited and reviewed in a progressive way through each year group.
 Please see below the learning that each key stage will cover.
 Exemplified objectives for each year group can be found on the class pages in the form of the half-termly topic webs.
+Curriculum coverage can also be found by clicking the hyperlink above.

 The national curriculum for art and design aims to ensure that all pupils: